AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 ## Overview of filters in lists and reports

-When working with lists and reports, you can filter information on the screen by using the following types of filters:
+When working with lists and reports, you can filter information on the screen with the following types of filters:

 * built-in filters
 * new filters you or others create from scratch